Monkeypox brings fear, prejudice and already makes gays and bisexuals change habits

 The first cases reported in Europe were at parties and saunas aimed at the gay public, in early May.
 The LGBTI+ Pride celebrations the following month and the fact that this community has an “interconnected network” of contacts caused the virus to spread rapidly among “men who have sex with men”.

-“The LGBT+ community ends up neglecting these issues because we are already inflamed about so many things.
-When we understand ourselves as gays, we already think about whether HIV comes in this combo or not”, says Raniel, who sees part of the community trying to dodge the warnings and risks.
+“The LGBT+ community ends up neglecting these issues because we are already inflamed about many things.
+When we understand ourselves as gay, we already think about whether HIV comes in this combo or not”, says Raniel, who sees part of the community trying to dodge the warnings and risks.

 DJ and 22-year-old model, Doug Mello says that when he talked about his diagnosis on social media, he also received messages of affection, support and wishes for improvement, but not only.
-“I was astonished by the ignorance of many, who do not seek to know what it is and do not seek information.
-There was a part that came to attack me, saying it would be ‘the new disease of gays’.
-I am apprehensive, because they may think that it is only for sex”, he says.
+“I was astonished by the ignorance of many, who do not seek to know what it is or to inform themselves.
+There was a part that came to attack me, saying that it would be ‘the new disease of gays’.
+I am apprehensive, because they may think that it only gets sex,” he says.

 Communication difficulties